 Welcome to The Wednesday Club

-The purpose of The Wednesday Club shall be to enrich the
+The purpose of The Wednesday Club shall be to enrich the lives of the members and to raise the standards of culture and community service in the area.

 Programs

 Our programs are held on Wednesday afternoons from October to March at 3:45 PM.
 Coffee is served at 3:15 PM.
-The programs are free and everyone in the community is invited to attend.
-We are located at 1002 Main Street, Danville, VA.
+Programs are free and everyone in the community is invited to attend.

 Scholarship Fund